CreativeWolfies/DreamingWire/ideas.md

 ## Q: What is DreamingWire?

-A: Think of it that way : Interface (microphone, webcam, picture, text, ...) -> DreamingWire Parser (one parser per format.
-There can be multiple versions of DreamingWire Parser for one format.) -> DreamingWire (code/text) -> DreamingWire Interpreter (one Interpreter per format.
-There can be multiple versions of DreamingWire Interpreter for one format to allow different ways of interpretation) -> Application (audio, video, image, text, ...)
+A: Think of it that way : First, you have got an interface which could be a microphone, a webcam, a picture or whathever you want.

+Then, there is the DreamingWire Parser.
+Its role is you to understand and convert your input into the DreamingWire "code" format.
+There can be multiple DreamingWire Parsers.
+Some of them will handle multiple input formats, some of them will not.
+Some will understand your input different way, etc.

+After that, you have your DreamingWire code.
+Its only function is to represent one or multiple thoughts/wills/needs.

+Once this is done, you can give your DreamingWire code to a DreamingWire Interpreter.
+The role of the interpreter is to convert your thoughts/wills/needs into a concrete thing in the desired format.
+As well as the DreamingWire Parser, there can be multiple interpreters.
+Each one can handle multiple formats or not.
+Mutliple ways of understanding, etc. You get it.

+Finally, you have the application, which is the concrete representation of your thoughts/wills/needs in the desired format(s).
+It could be audio, video, 3D models, etc.

 ## Q: How will a DreamingWire-encoded will look like?